pelingundogdu/ml_project/README.md

     │
     ├── README.md                    <- The top-level README for developers using this project.
     │
-    ├── data
+    ├── config                       <- Directory for yaml configuration files for model training, etc ├── data
     │   ├── external                 <- Data from third party sources.
     │   └── processed                <- The final, canonical data sets for modeling.